hermitbaby/line_server/circle_project/readme.md

 ### What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?

-I use django to build to api.
+I use django to build the api.
 Even though it seems a little heavy to complete a small task using django, it's fast to have a working version, considering my django background.

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?